Anyone else love a good swear?

 The book explains how the shock factor of a swear word can change throughout social history, and how a term that was once used as a weapon against a group of people can be reclaimed and powerfully repurposed by those same people.
 (See the C word and the N word for more info).

-I also loved learning that newspapers have style guides for swearing (I guess most of us have these in-built without realising).
-These detail what is and isn’t acceptable.
+I also loved learning that newspapers have style guides for swearing (I guess most of us have this in-built without realising).
+These profanity prescriptions define what is and isn’t acceptable on the pages of the paper, and presumably in the minds of the readers.
 For The Guardian, title holder of Britain’s Sweariest Newspaper, they draw the line at asterisks.
 These offensive little stars are considered a cop-out: either print the word or don’t, but for f***’s sake don’t bleep it out.
-Tabloids tend to avoid offensive language but go mad for a creative euphemism.
-‘Love romp’ is one of my favourites, it sounds so cheerful.
+Tabloid papers tend to avoid outright swearing, preferring to beat around the bush with creative euphemisms.

-Finally, for those of you who never swear, you may be surprised as I was to learn that many everyday words including twit and berk are historically rooted in altogether more shocking language.
+Finally, for those of you who never swear, you may be surprised, as I was, to learn that many everyday words including twit and berk are historically rooted in altogether more shocking language.
 And calling someone a proper Charlie is not as innocent as it sounds – it’s an abbreviation of the Cockney rhyming slang Charlie Hunt.
-Gasp!
-Now go wash your mouth out.
+Proper filthy.